districtr/districtr/docs/02editormap/map.md

 <img src="../pics/map.png" width=50%>

 Districtr's main editing screen contains both a [`Toolbar`] and a Map.
 In the HTML, the Map is contained within nested divs `#comparison-container` of class `.mapcontainer` and `#swipemap` of class `.map` created when [`edit.js`] calls function `loadContext()`.
-A `MapState` object is created upon the genesis of an [`Editor`] model object, updated as a context is loaded and rendered as part of the `Editor` after a [`State`] object is created.
+A `MapState` object is created upon the genesis of an [`Editor`] model object, updated as a [plan/context] is loaded and rendered as part of the `Editor` after a [`State`] object is created.

 ## [`src/map/index.js`]